 How are the APSS topics determined?

-Since 2013, the Foundation’s Midyear Planning Meeting has served as the venue for annual nomination and selection of new patient safety challenges.
+Since 2013, the Patient Safety Movement’s Midyear Planning Meeting has served as the venue for annual nomination and selection of new patient safety challenges.
 Patient safety challenges are known issues that highlight a serious need for the improvement and implementation of systems in order to put an end to preventable patient death in hospitals.

 The annual meeting is free and open to the public.
 Attendees are given the opportunity to nominate preventable issues relating to patient safety within hospitals.
 Participants vote on top challenges, where solutions can be addressed and an APSS developed, in order to eliminate preventable deaths.
 The winning challenges become prominent safety topics that are addressed at the annual World Patient Safety, Science & Technology Summit.

 Sharing and implementation of the APSS is recommended and cross-pollination amongst specialties is encouraged.
-By sharing best practices we can achieve ZERO preventable deaths.
+By sharing best practices we can achieve ZERO.

 Who is involved in the development of the APSS?